Challenge #TNDO

-The principle is simple: it has to be related to YOUR sleep!
+The principle is simple, it has to be related to your sleep or your dreams!

-To take up the challenge, all you have to do is share your “bedtime story” on social networks with #TNDO OR via the download link if you’re more of a “small group” type.
+To take up the challenge, all you have to do is share a “bedtime story” with each other or on social networks with the #TNDO.

-We’ve put a few 💜 in your instructions, but anything’s possible… or almost.
+We’ve put a few 💜 into the instructions, but anything’s possible… or almost.

 video